kauri-io/archive/docs/A Hackathon Survival Guide/the-hack!-what-is-a-hackathon.md

 ---
 title: The Hack?!?
 What is a hackathon?
-summary: There are different types of Hackathon, but many in the Ethereum and wider open source world aim to do one of the following  Competing for sponsor prizes by inc
+summary: There are different types of Hackathon, but many in the Ethereum and wider open source world aim to do one of the following- Competing for sponsor prizes by inc
 authors:
   - Chris Ward (@chrischinchilla)
 date: 2020-01-14